Warhammer: Vermintide 2 Detailed Review

 A good team is just as necessary as good reflexes, and Vermintide 2 shines when you’re playing with a group of friends.
 Special monsters like the Skaven Packmaster will slip behind my party during a fight and will try and yank one of us away, requiring the group to move quickly and save our friend.
 That’s not nearly as bad as when a green circle appears at the party’s feet, heralding a deadly tornado from a Chaos Sorcerer.
 These moments are so common, but always surprising, that each session feels like a brutal gauntlet.
 There are times when the whole party dies and the sense of shared frustration is palpable, but those moments when we do survive are so satisfying.

-See also Operation Tango Full Version Free Download
+See also Bus Simulator Full Version Free Download

 While I like Vermintide 2’s loot, I hate how I receive and manage it.
 The inventory screen is poorly organized and rarely displays information that is actually useful.
 Characters can also share and equip the same trinkets and charms, but there’s no ‘equip all’ button.
 I have to painstakingly switch from character to character to update their gear and free up their currently equipped items for salvage.
 It’s a nightmare.